alumnus: male singular

 Academic degrees may be spelled out using initial caps or abbreviated without periods using all caps; e.g.:

-Include periods for Ph.D. and similar compound abbreviations:
+Include periods for Ph.D. and similar compound abbreviations when used in copy:

 Use an apostrophe in bachelor’s and master’s, etc. (as possessive), but not in Bachelor of Arts or Master of Science (no possessive).
 Note that associate degree is not possessive.